geneseelh/EasyRes/README.md

 ## About The Project

-Restaurant Reservation is a full-stack application that allows restaurant managers to create and manage their customer reservations.
+EasyRes is a full-stack application that allows restaurant managers to create and manage their customer reservations.
 It offers an efficient platform for overseeing reservations and table management for each day, utilizing a responsive design that ensures a user-friendly experience across various devices.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>